The Cabot Performing Arts Center

-The Cabot Performing Arts Center is located at 286 Cabot Street in Beverly, Massachusetts.
+The Cabot Performing Arts Center, commonly known as The Cabot, is a nonprofit performing arts venue located at 286 Cabot Street in Beverly, Massachusetts.
+Originally opened in 1920 as a movie palace, the historic theater now presents live music, comedy, film, and community programming.

 History

-For more than ninety years the Cabot Street Cinema Theatre has been an important part of the Boston's North Shore community.
+For more than a century, the Cabot Street Cinema Theatre has been an important part of Boston’s North Shore cultural life.
 Harris and Glover Ware, two brothers and former vaudeville musicians from Marblehead, Massachusetts, built the Cabot eight years after the construction of their first Beverly theater, the Larcom Theatre.
 The Cabot was originally known as the Ware Theatre, when it opened in 1920 and was described as having “the most impressive auditorium of its size east of New York.”
-Erected with ballyhoo and great expense in 1920, it was immediately Beverly’s grandest playhouse.
-Large enough to accommodate any kind of entertainment, from silent pictures to opera, the Cabot was also grand enough—with its frescoes, filigrees, golden dome, and full balcony—to rival big-city show palaces.
-When it opened, announcements for the gala premier of the theatre boasted of a "$50,000 Austin Pipe Organ", which would be $ in dollars.
+Erected with significant expense and public attention, it was immediately Beverly’s grandest playhouse.
+Designed to accommodate entertainment ranging from silent films to opera, the theater featured ornate architectural elements including frescoes, filigrees, a golden dome, and a full balcony.
+When it opened, announcements for the gala premiere highlighted a "$50,000 Austin Pipe Organ", equivalent to $ in dollars.

-The Cabot's architects were Funk and Wilcox, who had already made a name for themselves with the Athenaeum and the Strand Theatre (Dorchester, Massachusetts).
-Back then, movie palaces included fully equipped stages because film showings were often preceded by live acts—vaudeville.
-They were also built with orchestra pits for musicians who accompanied the silent films and the stage production.
+The Cabot’s architects were Funk and Wilcox, who had previously designed the Athenaeum and the Strand Theatre (Dorchester, Massachusetts).
+As was common in early 20th-century movie palaces, the theater included a fully equipped stage for live acts such as vaudeville and an orchestra pit for musicians accompanying silent films.

-Out of the 20,000 movie palaces entertaining America in 1920, the National Trust for Historic Preservation estimates that less than 250 remain.
-Up until January 2014, the Cabot maintained a grand tradition of elegant movie-going and live stage entertainment thanks to the Cabot's founding director Marco the Magi (Cesareo Pelaez, 1932 - 2012).
-He stated, “The total effect of a motion picture is conditioned by the environment in which it is shown.”
-Marco selected the Cabot’s “films worth seeing more than once;” he directed its attentive tuxedoed ushering staff, and designed its interior decor, including the fresh cut flower bouquets.
-Raised in the grand tradition from which the Cabot was born, he allowed movie-going to be an occasion where a community gathers to be entertained in an elegant environment.
+Of the approximately 20,000 movie palaces operating in the United States in the 1920s, the National Trust for Historic Preservation estimates that fewer than 250 remain today.
+Through January 2014, the Cabot maintained a tradition of formal movie-going and live stage entertainment under its longtime director Marco the Magi (Cesareo Pelaez, 1932–2012).
+He emphasized presentation and atmosphere as central to the audience experience and curated the theater’s film programming and interior decor.

-Loew's 1960 - 1977
+Loew's (1960–1977)

-Purchased in 1960 by E. M. Loew's theater chain, it was renamed the Cabot Cinema.
+In 1960, the theater was purchased by the E. M. Loew’s theater chain, and was renamed the Cabot Cinema.

-Le Grand David and his own Spectacular Magic Company 1977 - 2012
+Le Grand David and His Own Spectacular Magic Company (1977–2012)

-In 1976, it was purchased by Le Grand David.
-Live performances by Le Grand David and his own Spectacular Magic Company were shown from February 1977 through May 2012, ending shortly after the death of the troupe's founder and acting magician Cesareo Pelaez in March 2012.
-The theater also showed feature films "worth seeing more than once" and showed movies until it closed in the winter of 2012/13.
+In 1976, the theater was purchased by Le Grand David.
+Beginning in February 1977, the venue became the home of Le Grand David and His Own Spectacular Magic Company, whose performances ran continuously through May 2012.
+The production became the world’s longest-running magic show and received national and international recognition.
+Performances ended shortly after the death of the troupe’s founder and lead magician Cesareo Pelaez in March 2012.

-On May 15, 2013, the owners/Le Grand David company announced that the Cabot was for sale.
+During this period, the theater also continued to screen feature films until closing in the winter of 2012–2013.
+On May 15, 2013, the owners announced that the Cabot was for sale.